harshjagtap2906-collab/Stock-Ledger-app/README.md

 console → Authentication → Users.
 To reset a forgotten password, use the same screen (click the user, then the options menu).
 No app update needed for either — it takes effect immediately.
-Tracking who stock goes to
-Whenever a material's quantity is reduced (the − button) or a material is removed entirely, a popup asks who it's going to — required, can't be left blank.
-Type the customer or recipient's name and confirm.
-This is how the app tracks who your stock was given or sold to, not just that it left the shelf.
 Deleting materials safely
-Clicking Remove on any material shows a confirmation popup before anything is deleted — you have to enter who it's going to and explicitly confirm "Yes, remove" or it cancels.
+Clicking Remove on any material now shows a confirmation popup before anything is deleted — you have to explicitly confirm "Yes, remove" or it cancels.
 This applies on every device.
 Activity history
-The History button opens a running log of every action taken in the app — materials added, quantities changed (including who stock was given or sold to), renames, removals, and bulk imports — each with who did it and when.
+The History button opens a running log of every action taken in the app — materials added, quantities changed, renames, removals, and bulk imports — each with who did it and when.
 It updates live and syncs the same way the inventory does, so it's a shared record across your whole team, not just one device.
 Exporting to Excel
 The Export to Excel button still works exactly as before, producing a `.csv` file with every material, category, and quantity — handy for